Cotton ball painting for kids-A new and entertaining way to paint

 - Paint smock

-The clothespin is the key
+The Clothespin is the Key

 When my mom suggested cotton ball painting, I (wrongly) assumed we would just be dipping cotton balls straight into paint.
 In reality, the best way for young kids to paint with cotton balls is to use clothespins to pick up the cotton ball first.
+Now, your child has their own cotton ball paintbrushes!

 The clothespins makes holding the cotton ball much easier for little ones still mastering fine motor skills.
 This can help build the muscles of their hands and fingers.
 Not only is it easier to hold, but the clothespin also cuts down on the mess by minimizing the amount of paint that ends up on their fingers.

-Getting started on the painting
+Getting Started on the Painting

-First, pick up the cotton ball with the clothespin.
-For kids a little bit older, they can practice this step themselves to work on fine motor development.
-Some kids are still too little.
+The first thing to do is pick up the cotton ball with the clothespin.
+For kids a little bit older, they can practice this step themselves to work on fine motor development, but some kids are still too little.
 We like to have one cotton ball for each color of paint that’s being used.
-Inevitably, they will mix the paint on the cotton balls by the end.

 Let your child explore all the different ways you can paint with the cotton ball.
 You will probably have to demonstrate at first, but they will quickly pick up on it.
 You can dab the paint with the cotton ball or you can make long strokes, similar to using a brush.
 Or try making circles by spinning the cotton ball.